awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 The output displays the expiry date and time\.
 If the client certificate revocation list has expired, you must create a new one and import it to the Client VPN endpoint\.
 For more information, see [Client certificate revocation lists](cvpn-working-certificates.md)\.

+**Possible cause \#2**
+The server certificate being used for the Client VPN endpoint has expired\.

+**Solution \#2**
+Check the status of your server certificate in the AWS Certificate Manager console or by using the AWS CLI\.
+If the server certificate is expired, create a new certificate and upload to ACM\.
+For detailed steps to generate the server and client certificates and keys using the [OpenVPN easy\-rsa utility](https://github.com/OpenVPN/easy-rsa), and import them into ACM see [Mutual authentication](client-authentication.md#mutual)\.

+Alternatively, there might be an issue with the OpenVPN\-based software that the client is using to connect to the Client VPN\.
 For more information about troubleshooting OpenVPN\-based software, see [Troubleshooting Your Client VPN Connection](https://docs.aws.amazon.com/vpn/latest/clientvpn-user/troubleshooting.html) in the *AWS Client VPN User Guide*\.

 ## Client software returns user name and password errors \(Active Directory authentication\)<a name="client-user-name-password-mfa"></a>